About

 Philosophy

 Some births ask very little of a midwife, while others call for a steadier, more hands-on presence.
-Rachel’s intention is to meet each family with exactly what is needed.
-No more, no less.
+Her intention is not to impose a philosophy onto birth, but to meet each family with what the moment requires.
+No more and no less.

 Guiding Commitments

-• A calm, grounded presence so each woman feels safe, seen, and supported throughout pregnancy and birth
+• A calm, grounded presence so each woman feels steady and supported throughout pregnancy and birth

-• Commitment to physiological birth, with the skill and preparation to respond wisely if complications arise
+• Commitment to physiological birth, with the skill and preparation to respond promptly and wisely if complications arise

-• Collaborative care in which the family’s voice leads and decisions are made together
+• Collaborative care rooted in shared discernment, where families are fully informed and decisions are made thoughtfully together

-• Hands-on skills are used with restraint and respect, always trusting the natural unfolding of labor
+• Hands-on skills used with restraint and respect, intervening only when truly needed

-• Specialized training and experience in breech birth, offering real options for families seeking skilled support beyond surgery
+• Ongoing education and specialized experience in breech and complex variations of normal, expanding options for families seeking skilled support

 Autonomy in Practice